ionous/tapestry/support/rift/rift.md

 Internally, the comments for a given collection are stored as a unified "comment block" -- a string of continuous text generated in the following manner:

 Individual comments lines are stored when they are encountered.
 Each line gets trimmed of spaces, but hash marks are kept intact.
-Meanwhile, the start of each entry in a collection is recorded with a horizontal tab `\t`, values are ignored, trailing comments ( if any ) are indicated with an additional `\t`, and the end of each entry is indicated with vertical tab `\v`.
+Meanwhile, the dash ( or signature ) of a collection is recorded as a horizontal tab `\t`, values are ignored, trailing comments ( if any ) are indicated with an additional `\t`, and the end of each entry is indicated with vertical tab `\v`.
 Newlines (`\n`) separate comments whenever a tab does not.  _( **TBD**: preserve empty lines using `\n`? )_ The resulting block can then be trimmed of trailing newlines and tabs.

 For example, the following sequence results in the comment block: `# one\t# two\t# three\n# four\v# five`.